 - Explain the internal structure of a flower with a labelled diagram.

-- Describe the structure of dorsiventral leaf with a labelled diagram.
+- Describe the structure of the dorsiventral leaf with a labelled diagram.

 |NCERT Solutions for Class 11 Biology Chapter 6|